cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 When you select either option, the CyNDEx-2 Browser dialog will appear and enable you to provide various **metadata** to annotate the network and make it findable in subsequent NDEx searches.
 You can set the name of your network by editing the **Network Name** attribute.
 The **Update Existing Network** option enables you to overwrite the existing copy of the network (if you have permission to do so).
 We recommend to provide as much metadata as possible, and always provide at least **Version** and **Description** attributes.

-To export your network, you must first associate your NDEx account credentials with the CyNDEx-2 Browser by filling out the profile form (red oval in screenshot below)
+To export your network, you must first associate your NDEx account credentials with the CyNDEx-2 Browser by filling out the profile form (red oval in screenshot below).

 ![](_static/images/Export/ndex_save1.png)

-Once the profile is created, you are allowed to export your network to NDEx
+Once the profile is created, you are allowed to export your network to NDEx.

 ![](_static/images/Export/ndex_save2.png)